It is important to know your tuition fee status as it determines your annual tuition fee and what financial support you may be entitled to.

 - British and Irish citizens under the Common Travel Area arrangement

-UK nationals living in the EEA, Switzerland or Gibraltar
+UK nationals living in the EEA, Switzerland, Gibraltar or overseas territories

 You may also be eligible for UK fee status if you are in one of the following categories: